Skip to main content

 Some API endpoints support custom Prefer headers to indicate preferences for specific server behaviors during request processing.
-This allows our API to evolve, adding new functionality, while maintaining backwards compatibility where possible.
+This allows the API to evolve, adding new features, while maintaining backwards compatibility where possible.
 The Prefer header is optional for all API requests.
-Endpoints that don’t support specific Prefer values will ignore them without causing errors.
+Endpoints that don’t support specific Prefer values ignore them without causing errors.

 Prefer: resource=<resource_type>

-For example, by setting the Prefer: resource=transaction-void on a void call, the response type will be a transaction-void resource, rather than the standard transaction returned by this API.
+For example, by setting the Prefer: resource=transaction-void on a void call, the response type is a transaction-void resource, rather than the standard transaction returned by this API.

 Request